ibm-cloud-docs/activity-tracker/atracker/config_report.md

 1. Identify the endpoint in the region where you need the report.
 For more information, see [Endpoints](/docs/activity-tracker?topic=activity-tracker-endpoints#endpoints_api).

-    Change the link to be direct to the Atracker endpoints (event routing ones) {: note}
+    Change the link to be direct to the Atracker endpoints (Event Routing ones) {: note}

 2. [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).